datngth03/Factsheet/README.md

 This is a layered monolith application that consists of the following applications:

-* `Sabeco_Factsheet.DbMigrator`: A console application which applies the migrations and also seeds the initial data.
+* `Factsheet.DbMigrator`: A console application which applies the migrations and also seeds the initial data.
 It is useful on development as well as on production environment.

 ## Deploying the application